7 Fun Things To Do With Friends… Virtually | Games, Pub Quizzes, Book Clubs, And More

 Found a creative way to combine a two-year old packet of couscous, a stock cube and some frozen peas?
 Share your quarantine recipes with your friends by creating an online cookbook that you can all contribute to.
 This website allows you to upload your own as well as browse their recipe library, and you can organise recipes by mealtimes or difficulty.
 Plus, you can order a hard copy, so you’ll have your own collective recipe book to keep at the end of all this.

 Well, you can’t go to the pub.
 But you can all get some beers and ciders delivered, and do a remote quiz together.
-We’ve listed the best London pub quizzes taking place (almost) every day of the week here – or you could even set up your own.
 This website allows you to put together your own questions and invite up to 100 people to play the quiz simultaneously, with live leaderboard updates as you go.

 Main image: Christopher Paul High